Session 8:Everyday Faith & Ministry: Reader Ministry

 Your Calling - Things to Think About

-Look at this link on the Central Readers' Council webiste then ead the pdf file in the Resources section below and think about the questions on page 44 (even if you are fairly sure Reader Ministry isn't for you).
+Look at the link again on the Central Readers' Council webiste then read the pdf file in the Resources section below and think about the questions on page 44 (even if you are fairly sure Reader Ministry isn't for you).
 Ask and you shall find says Jesus - he doesn't limit the questions, and nor does he suggest we'll be expecting the answer we get!

 What do you feel God drawing you towards in your life?

 From the Admission and Licensing of Readers service:

 "My brothers and sisters, God has gathered us into the fellowship of the universal Church.
 As members together of his body, Christ calls us to minister in his name and, according to our gifts, to be instruments of his love in the world.
 Within this ministry, Readers are called to serve the Church of God and to work together with clergy and other ministers.
 They are to lead public worship, to preach and teach the word of God, to assist at the eucharist and to share in pastoral and evangelistic work.
 As authorized lay ministers, they are to encourage the ministries of God’s people, as the Spirit distributes gifts among us all.
 They are called to help the whole Church to participate in God’s mission to the world."
 (Common Worship 2000).